 These retailers now have to be unswervingly honest about their assertions and not use misleading 'natural' imagery that implies environmental friendliness.
 A reputational hit has been taken by these brands, even though the CMA has no financial penalties to levy.
-That could change if the Digital Markets, Competition and Consumer Bill is passed, with significant penalties of up to 10% of turnover, and could be imposed on future offenders.2
+That could change if the Digital Markets, Competition and Consumer Bill is passed, with significant penalties of up to 10% of turnover, and could be imposed on future offenders.

-Now there is other legislation monitoring statements relating to ESG, such as the Companies (Strategic report) (Climaterelated Financial Disclosure) Regulations 2022.3
+Now there is other legislation monitoring statements relating to ESG, such as the Companies (Strategic report) (Climaterelated Financial Disclosure) Regulations 2022.

-In addition, the Financial Conduct Authority has instituted a package of measures (AGR) to reduce greenwashing with regard to some investment products.4 marketed as being 'environmentally friendly' prove to actually cause environmental damage.
+In addition, the Financial Conduct Authority has instituted a package of measures (AGR) to reduce greenwashing with regard to some investment products.